 Alvarado refiles casino legislation

-Sports wagering, including mobile sports betting, is prohibited in Texas.
+Sports wagering, including online sports betting, is prohibited in Texas.
 Every effort to legalize sports betting has failed in the Texas Legislature.

 Perry’s endorsement comes two days after Sen. Carol Alvarado refiled her casino-focused legislation (which also broadly references legalizing sports betting).
 Perry joins current Texas Gov. Greg Abbott in showing support for an expansion of legal gambling in Texas.